The Puppet Labs Issue Tracker has Moved: https://tickets.puppetlabs.com

 Red Hat have added a -r option to useradd:

 -r This flag is used to create a system account.
 That is, a user with a UID lower than the value of UID_MIN defined in /etc/login.defs and whose password does not expire.
 Note that useradd will not create a home directory for such an user, regardless of the default setting in /etc/login.defs.
 You have to specify -m option if you want a home directory for a system account to be created.
 This is an option added by Red Hat

 I’d like to have support for this in puppet.

-#5 Updated by Patrick Mohr over 4 years ago
+#5 Updated by Patrick Mohr almost 5 years ago

 I’m having a related problem.
 On ubuntu, when I create a user, the home directory isn’t created.
 Is it likely that when this fix is done, the home directory will be created if the user isn’t a system user?
 If so, should the default be system user since that’s what user’s current meant for anyway?

 I know the fix probably won’t get to me any time soon because I only use packages in ubuntu-stable.
 I plan to use exec “adduser $username”: as a workaround.

 #6 Updated by Kenny Gryp about 4 years ago